vcherkassky/cloudroutes-developerdocs/Creating_Monitors.md

 With CloudRoutes we have kept the creation of monitors as simple as possible by making the monitors modular.
 Creating a new monitor doesn't require you to edit the main `web.py` file, but rather requires you to create several new files that are dynamically loaded into the application.

 Because monitors are based on a modular systems it is important to define a shortname for the monitor that will be used to identify the module.

-For example: for HTTP GET's that search for a specific keyword the shortname is `http-keyword`.
-This shortname is used in filenames and as the `ctype` value stored in the database.
+**For example:** An HTTP GET based monitor that searches for a specific keyword, has a shortname of `http-keyword`.
+This shortname is used in filenames and as the `ctype` value stored in the database. `ctype` is an abbreviation for **Check Type** so you can think of this shortname as a unique classifier for the monitor.

-In this document we will be using the `http-keyword` monitor as reference.
+In this document we will be using the `http-keyword` monitor as reference, this monitor is a Non-API based monitor and is a good example of how simple a monitor is to create.

 ## Creating a new monitor

 ### Step 1: The monitor creation form - wtforms

-CloudRoutes is written using the [flask](http://flask.pocoo.org/) framework, a common utility for creating forms within flask is [wtforms](https://wtforms.readthedocs.org/en/latest/).
-We utilize wtforms for all forms within the CloudRoutes gui, this includes the forms that create monitors.
+CloudRoutes is written using the [flask](http://flask.pocoo.org/) framework, a common utility for creating web forms within flask is [wtforms](https://wtforms.readthedocs.org/en/latest/).
+We utilize wtforms for all web forms within the CloudRoutes gui, this includes the forms that create monitors.

 For this document we will create a new monitor named `some-monitor`; the first step of creating a monitor is to create the web form needed for users.
-To start the form we will create a directory in `cloudroutes-crweb/monitorforms/` called `some-monitor`.
+To start the web form we will create a directory in `cloudroutes-crweb/monitorforms/` called `some-monitor`.
 Within that directory we will create a `__init__.py` file that will contain a class that defines the form fields required

     $ mkdir cloudroutes-crweb/monitorforms/some-monitor
     $ vi cloudroutes-crweb/monitorforms/some-monitor/__init__.py